Jetthiago/guidom/README.md

 ```

 ### precreate(firstArg, [secondArg], [options], [callback])
-Works the same way as .create() but returns the precompiled string and the functions will be available at .pretemplates;
+Works the same way as .create() but returns the precompiled string and the functions will be available at .pretemplates.
 **Parameters**
 **firstArg**: `Object[] | Object | string`
 **secondArg**: `function | Object | string`